 The

-Statement/Lock scope | Table-level lock | Table data lock | Row data lock | Table schema lock |
+Operation / Lock scope | Table-level lock | Table data lock | Row data lock | Table schema lock |

-CREATE | N/A. | |||
+CREATE | N/A | |||

-ALTER | Note Same as the DROP statement. | N/A. | N/A. | Note When the system executes an ALTER statement that acquires a table schema lock, the system can execute |
+ALTER | Note Same as the | N/A | N/A | Note You can execute |

 INSERT (including INSERT ON CONFLICT) | Note The |

-| Note Conflicts with DDL and DML statements. |
+| Note Conflicts with DDL and DML. |

-UPDATE | Note Conflicts with | Note Conflicts with DDL and DML statements. | ||
+UPDATE | Note This lock conflicts with | Note Conflicts with DDL and DML. | ||

-DELETE | Note Conflicts with | Note Conflicts with DDL and DML statements. |
+DELETE | Note This lock conflicts with | Note Conflicts with DDL and DML. | ||

 Hologres does not support nested subtransactions.